Chaos? Kumbaya? How the debt limit standoff might end

 This is among the many creative — and unlikely — solutions circulating on the internet.
 The idea is that the government could mint a $1 trillion platinum coin and use it to avoid a default.
 Basically, there is a loophole in the law that could allow the U.S. to mint a coin of any denomination if it’s made of platinum.

-That has at least one big problem: Treasury Secretary Janet Yellen ruled out the idea in a January interview with The Wall Street Journal, calling it “something that’s a gimmick.”
+That has at least one big problem: Yellen ruled out the idea in a January interview with The Wall Street Journal, calling it “something that’s a gimmick.”

 DEFAULT